 Another advantage of self-hosting is that I can customize the design and branding of my blog whenever I want.
 I don’t have to be satisfied with the design, functions and customization that Medium offers me, but I can freely decide what my website should look like.
 Also, if I absolutely want to, I can also integrate advertising into my site in order to earn money with it or a script to analyse the usage behavior of the visitors.
 This is not possible with Medium.
 There I can’t include advertising and have to limit myself to the sparse data that the statistics function offers me.

-Since I have just moved to a new and lightning-fast server at DigitalOcean (Click this link to get $10 credits) for my blog appydroid, for which I had never used Medium before, I decided to use the resources available to me there for my own blog.
-Here I now publish most of the articles first, before I repost them later on Medium.
+Since I have just moved to a new and lightning-fast server at DigitalOcean for my blog appydroid, for which I had never used Medium before, I decided to use the resources available to me there for my own blog.
+Here I now publish most of the articles first, before I republish them later on Medium.

 As blog engine I use Ghost instead of WordPress because of bad experiences.
 This NodeJS-based system is not only incredibly fast, but also provides me with the features I really need for blogging and a well-designed interface.